koenvanbeek/docs/howto7/getting-started/build-an-iot-app.md

 ## 5 Creating Alerts

-In this section, you are going to configure the creation of alerts for when the cargo exceeds the temperature threshhold.
+In this section, you will learn how to use business logic to configure the creation of alerts for when the cargo exceeds the temperature threshold.

 ### 5.1 Extending the OnMessage Flow to Create Alerts

-If the temperature threshhold has been exceeded, an alert needs to be created.
-To extend the OnMessage flow to create alerts, follow these steps:
+If the temperature threshold has been exceeded, an alert needs to be created.
+To extend the OnMessage microflow to create alerts, follow these steps:

 1. Open the **IVK_OnMessage_HandleData_CreateTemperatureAlert** microflow (from the **Step 5.1** folder).
 2. Add a **Retrieve** activity and keep the **Source** as **By association**.